symbol/symbol-docs/source/guidelines/translating-the-documentation.rst

     tx push --source

-:doc:`Submit your changes <suggesting-changes>` into the nem2-docs repository.
+:doc:`Submit your changes <suggesting-changes>` into the symbol-docs repository.